chbdetta/react-sliderInput/README.md

 ```
 and now the bundled js is available at `build/slider-input.js`.

-to run the demo locally, make sure you do you already build it and then:
+to run the demo locally, make sure you've done step above and already built it:
 ```
 cd test
 webpack
 ```
 and then just open `test/index.html` to see the demo.

-## Options
+## Props
 - `size` the size of the slider in pixel. default: 300
 - `initialProgress` the initial progress. default: 0
 - `min` the minimum value. default: 0